FujiwaraChoki/MoneyPrinterV2/docs/Configuration.md

 - `outreach_message_body_file`: `string` - The file that contains the body of your outreach message, should be HTML. `{{COMPANY_NAME}}` will be replaced with the company name.
 - `assembly_ai_api_key`: `string` - Your Assembly AI API key.
 Get yours from [here](https://www.assemblyai.com/app/).
 - `font`: `string` - The font that will be used to generate images.
 This should be a `.ttf` file in the `Fonts/` directory.
+- `imagemagick_path`: `string` - The path to the ImageMagick binary.
+This is used by MoviePy to manipulate images.
+Install ImageMagick from [here](https://imagemagick.org/script/download.php) and set the path to the `magick.exe` on Windows, or on Linux/MacOS the path to `convert` (usually /usr/bin/convert).

 ## Example